allenai/hyper-task-descriptions/hyper_task_descriptions/seqio_tasks/readme.md

 ```

 n.b. you'll probably have to add the repo location to your `PYTHONPATH` to be able to import the t0 task module.

+I'm working on a script for running all the preprocessing and caching it.